brandyscarney/docs-consolidation/docs/README.md

 </h1>

 <p align="center">
-  This documentation includes guidelines on how to contribute, coding conventions, best practices, testing steps, and more.
+  This documentation includes guidelines on contributing, coding conventions, best practices, testing steps, and more.
 It should serve as a collective resource for all documentation related to developing Ionic Framework.
 </p>

 ## What is Ionic Framework?